 – Casa Carmelita (Sanxenxo): Pizzas and something more … The pizzas are quite good, made in a good oven in sight.
 The rest of the pasta is nice, but we have a great choice, even seafood (own hatchery).
 It’s not expensive, they offer set meal as well, and the most important thing is that they open all year.

-– Muiño Do Ferreiro (Lores – Meaño): A refuge of peace!.
-Located in an old mill, and next to the river, this place pleases all its visitors.
+– A Casa Pequena (Lores – Meaño): A refuge of peace!.
+Located in a place pleases all its visitors.
 Wonderful galician tapas.
 We bring out the tasteful spanish omelette and the homemade croquettes.
 Familiar service because they are a family indeed.

 – Arrocería A Solaina (O Grove): Terrific rice with lobster !.
 Elegant restaurant with very good product, very professional kitchen, and high quality service.
 For us, it is one of the best restaurants in O Grove.
 Not affordable for everybody, but not extremely expensive.
 Good value for money.